danielsaidi/SwiftPackageScripts/README.md

 * E-mail: [daniel.saidi@gmail.com][Email]

 ## License

-SystemNotification is available under the MIT license.
+Swift Package Scripts is available under the MIT license.
 See the [LICENSE][License] file for more info.

 [Email]: mailto:daniel.saidi@gmail.com